likesalmon/cursor-instructions/README.md

 ### Unbiased 50-50

-> BEFORE YOU ANSWER, write two detailed paragraphs, one arguing for each of theese solutions - do not jump to conclusions, seriously consider both approaches.
+> BEFORE YOU ANSWER, write two detailed paragraphs, one arguing for each of these solutions - do not jump to conclusions, seriously consider both approaches.
 > Then, after you finish, tell me whether on of these solutions is obviously better than the other and why.

 ### One paragraph search query